ankitha247/Digital-Wellness-Assistant/README.md

 FitnessAgent (intensity issues)

-5️⃣ Agents generate short, practical suggestions
+5.Agents generate short, practical suggestions

 Then the supervisor may call another agent if needed.

-6️⃣ Chat API returns final JSON
+6.Chat API returns final JSON
 {
   "response": "Your advice here...",
   "agents_used": ["SymptomAgent", "DietAgent"]